Would you rather have a million dollars today or a penny which doubles each day for 30 days?

 Become Financially Successful, One Month at a Time

-In April, every article I wrote was on the subject of personal finance and working to help you become better financially.
+On this blog, I have a bunch of others articles on the subject of personal finance.
+These personal finance articles will help you become better financially.
 Here is a list of all of the posts:

 - What Makes You Happiest and Why Money Matters